 pijama de hombre a rayas clásico en tela

-Physical Activity and Men
+Physical Activity And Men

 The most common reasons given by men who do not engage in physical activity are lack of time due to work or study commitments, lack of interest, age ("I'm too old"), and ongoing injuries or illnesses.

-Overall, about 23% of adults over 18 were not active enough in 2010 (men 20% and women 27%).
+In general, around 23% of adults over 18 years old were not sufficiently active in 2010 (20% of men and 27% of women).

-Perceived Barriers to Physical Activity
+Perceived Barriers in Physical Activity

-Physical activity
+Physical Activity

-• You are in the workplace
+• It is in the workplace

 • It is being played

-• Participates in recreational activities
+• Participation in recreational activities

 Regular physical activity helps maintain a healthy body weight and reduces the risk of many chronic conditions and injuries.
 A high level of cardiorespiratory fitness is also one of the best predictors of overall health and well-being.

-Regular physical activity of moderate intensity has important health benefits.
+Regular moderate-intensity physical activity has important health benefits.
 This includes walking, cycling, or participating in sports.
 The benefits of physical activity include a reduced risk of:

 • Cardiovascular diseases